Communication-Efficient Accurate Statistical Estimation: Introduction

 Due to the nature of Newton-type methods, existing theories for these algorithms heavily rely on good initialization or even self-concordance assumption on loss functions.
 They essentially focus on improving an initial estimator that is already consistent but not efficient, whose ideas coincide with the classical one-step estimator \citep{Bic75}.
 Such initialization itself needs additional efforts and assumptions.
 Moreover, current results still require each machine to have sufficiently many samples so that loss functions on different machines are similar to each other.
 These all make the proposed methods unreliable in practice.

-Aside from distributed statistical inference, there has also been a vast literature in distributed optimization since the pioneering works in the 80s \citep{BTs89}.
-The ADMM \citep{BPC11} is a celebrated example among the numerous algorithms designed to handle deterministic optimization problems with minimum structural assumption.
-While having theoretical guarantees under general conditions \citep{DYi16,HLu17}, the convergence can be quite slow.
-Recent developments in distributed optimization include dual algorithms \citep{Yan13,JST14,SFC18}, algorithms for feature-partitioned problems \cite{RRW11,RTa16}, resampling-based algorithms \citep{LLM17,WWS17}, decentralized algorithms \citep{DAW12,LLZ18}, federated optimization \citep{KMR15,CSX17}, communication complexity \citep{ASh15,WWM18}, to name a few.
-This list is by no means exhaustive for this booming area.
-In the statistical setting we are interested in, most of the algorithms above cannot fully utilize the similarity among loss functions on node machines.
+Aside from distributed statistical inference, there has also been a vast literature in distributed optimization.
+The ADMM \citep{BPC11} is a celebrated example among the numerous algorithms that handle deterministic optimization problems with minimum structural assumption.
+Yet, the convergence can be quite slow and it cannot fully utilize the similarity among loss functions on node machines.

 In this paper, we develop and study two Communication-Efficient Accurate Statistical Estimators (CEASE) based on multi-round algorithms for distributed statistical estimation.
+Our new algorithms extend the DANE algorithm \citep{SSZ14} to regularized empirical risk minimization.
+Moreover, we provide sharp convergence guarantees for general scenarios, even if the local loss functions are dissimilar and regularization is nonsmooth.

-The samples are stored on $m$ node machines connected to a central processor.
-For simplicity, we assume that all the node machines have the same sample size $n$.
-Each node machine has a regularized empirical risk function $f_k+g$ defined by the samples stored there, and the goal is to compute the minimizer of the overall regularized risk function $\frac{1}{m} \sum_{k=1}^{m} f_k+g$ to statistical precision.
-The algorithms alternate between computation on node machines and aggregation on the central processor in a communication-efficient way.
-When $n$ is sufficiently large, their rates of convergence are better than or comparable to existing statistical methods designed for this large-sample regime.
-Even for moderate or small $n$, they are still guaranteed to converge linearly even in the absence of good initializations, while other statistical methods fail.
-In addition, our algorithms take advantage of the similarity among $\{ f_k \}_{k=1}^m$ in statistical applications, and thus improve over general-purpose distributed optimization algorithms like ADMM.
-To some extent, they interpolate between distributed algorithms for statistical estimation and general deterministic problems.
+We assume that all the $m$ node machines have the same sample size $n$.
+Each has a regularized empirical risk function $f_k+g$ defined by the samples stored there, and the goal is to compute the minimizer of the overall regularized risk function $\frac{1}{m} \sum_{k=1}^{m} f_k+g$ to statistical precision.
+When $n$ is sufficiently large, their rates of convergence are better than or comparable to existing methods designed for this large-sample regime.
+For moderate or small $n$, they are still guaranteed to converge linearly even without good initialization, while other statistical methods fail.
+In addition, our algorithms take advantage of the similarity among $\{ f_k \}_{k=1}^m$ and thus improve over general-purpose algorithms like ADMM.
+They interpolate between distributed algorithms for statistical estimation and general deterministic problems.
 Theoretical findings are verified by extensive numerical experiments.
+From a technical point of view, our algorithms use the proximal point algorithm \citep{Roc76} as the backbone and obtain inexact updates in a distributed manner.
+This turns out to be crucial for proving convergence under general conditions.
+Our techniques are potentially useful for studying other distributed algorithms.